amylyu1123/employee-management-system/README.md

     - password with your MySQL database password
     - Keep everything else unchanged.

-## Run Django

-## Open browser and visit URL: http://127.0.0.1:8000
+**Run Django server and open browser and visit URL: http://127.0.0.1:8000**

-See project.info for more details
+See project.info for more details.